fcrespo82/vscode-secretlens/README.md

 # SecretLens README

-A CodeLens provider that automatically decrypts a line of text and show as a CodeLens.
+A CodeLens/Hover provider that automatically decrypts identified text and show as a CodeLens/Hover.

+## What this extension do?

+Encrypt/decrypt text within the file.

+### How?

+Encrypting accepts your selection, or hole line if no selection, encrypts it and replaces for the fenced block `${token}:<your text>:${token}` (token is configurable)

+Decrypting searchs for the fenced block and then replaces by the plain text.

+The fenced block is the default behavior because of [this limitation](https://github.com/fcrespo82/vscode-secretlens/issues/2).
+If you want to keep the previous behavior set `excludeEnd` option to true

-## Features
+## Extension Commands

-Show a CodeLens with text decrypted from the line.

-If a line starts with `secretlens:` (config option) then the rest of the line is decrypted by a function (config option) and displayed inline.

-It has two commands:
-- `encrypt`: Encrypt the current line and puts the `startsWith` text in the begining
+- **Encrypt**: Encrypt the current line and replaces for `${token}:<encrypted>:${token}`
-- `decrypt`: Decrypt the current line and removes the `startsWith` text
+- **Decrypt**: Decrypt the current line
+- **Set password**: Set a new password
+- **Forget password**: Forget the current password
-- `copy`: Copy the current line decrypted to clipboard
+- **Copy secret**: Copy the selected secrets decrypted to clipboard

 ## Extension Settings

-This extension has the following settings:

-* `secretlens.startsWith`: Text for the extension to act upon line
+- **Token**: Token for identifying the encrypted text.
+Defaults to `secretlens`
+- **Exclude end**: Should include the end fence when encrypting texts.
+Defaults to false.
+- **Copy separator**: Separator for when copying multiple secrets.
+Defaults to `\n`
-* `secretlens.languages`: Languages in which SecretLens will run.
+- **Languages**: Languages in which SecretLens will run.
 Defaults to ALL
+- **Remember period**: How many seconds the password will be remembered before being erased from cache

 - - -